stephenplusplus/google-auto-auth/readme.md

 - Type: `string`

-The project ID that was parsed from the provided keyfile or auto-detected from the environment.
+The project ID that was parsed from the provided key file or auto-detected from the environment.

 #### auth.getToken(callback)